JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson2/README.md

 ## Send a message to SQS

-Posting a message to SQS is basically a HTTP Call like we did with the Review API, however, the AWS SDK for .NET proposes a .NET Library for each of its services to simplify the writing of requests and handling responses.
+Posting a message to SQS is an HTTP Call like we did with the Review API, however, the AWS SDK for .NET proposes a .NET Library for each of its services to simplify the writing of requests and handling responses.

 > *A SDK (Software Development Kit) is a complete suite of development tools for a given platform, while a library is a list of functions that you can call in your code.*